CrowdStrike/ember-browser-services/.changeset/four-flowers-do.md

 Address an issue where the types of each of the browser services did not have sufficient overlap with `Service`.

-This is required for for folks using more modern TypeScript in ember apps, where the service-name argument is passed to the `@service` decorator.
+This is required for folks using more modern TypeScript in ember apps, where the service-name argument is passed to the `@service` decorator.

 Previously, an error would occur: